Yuriysteam/yuriysteam.github.io/_posts/2019-03-07-helsinki-design-guide.md

 ### Locations and places

-Eira – modern expensive hoses near the sea shore.
+Eira – modern expensive houses near the sea shore.
 A pleasant park and lack of tourists.

 P.S.
 Designers and creatives share your picks and interesting spots by <a href="mailto:yuriysteam@icloud.com" target="_top">mail</a> or on <a href="https://t.me/yuriysteam">Telegram</a>.